BuyPro/Utilities/README.md

 Access is provided by two methods; the first (`Sequence.get()`) returns the current value and is analogous to simply accessing the `Sequence.current` property, and the second (`Sequence.next()`) generates and returns the next value in the sequence.

+###JSN
+The JSN module provides functions for manipulating JSON objects.
+It currently contains functions for:

+* Creating shallow copies of objects
+* Merging the properties of a second json object into another
+* Getting the property names of an object as an array
+* Filtering the properties of an object based on an array of property names